cmbaxter/mastering-akka/chapter4/bookstore-app-incomplete/readme.md

-# chapter 4 - bookstore-app-complete
+# chapter 4 - bookstore-app-incomplete
 Example code from the Mastering Akka book

 # How to build